-Narana Aboriginal Cultural Centre – formerly Narana Creations – is one of the more interesting Geelong attractions.
+Narana Aboriginal Cultural Centre – formerly Narana Creations – is one of the more unusual Geelong attractions.
 This is especially true for anyone interested in learning about Australia’s Indigenous history.

 There’s no need to go all the way to Outback Australia to find out about Aboriginal Culture.
 You can learn about the heritage of our land and its First People right here at Narana Geelong.